-Cha or Cha Lua (Pork Roll): is most common cold cut from Banh Mi.
-The ground pork is made into roll and wrapped with banana leaves then steamed or boiled.
+Cha or Cha Lua (Pork Roll): is the most common cold cut from Banh Mi.
+The ground pork is made into a roll and wrapped with banana leaves then steamed or boiled.

 Thit nguoi (Cured pork cold cuts): translated as “Cooled Meat”, Thit Nguoi is also a commonly used filling.
 Usually made of cured pork and layered with strips of fat.

 Bi (Shredded Pork Skin): Bi is made of dry, thinly sliced pork skin.
 This filling is often used with other fillings.